 NOTE 3: The IOPS MC connectivity function shall send a new IOPS discovery response to the IOPS connectivity client for the case that the periodic IOPS discovery request has not been received yet or when the IOPS discovery request periodicity needs to be changed.
 The IOPS MC connectivity function can verify the availability and IP connectivity information of the discovered MC user within the IOPS MC system based on the reception of periodic IOPS discovery requests.

+6.16.2.2 Clause 10.3.3

 10.3.3 Procedures

 The procedure for the IP connectivity subscription of MC users in the IOPS mode of operation is described in figure 10.3.3-1.